Advantages of multi-copy nonlocality distillation and its application to minimizing communication complexity: Sequential algorithms for non-locality distillation and reduction of communication complexity

 In the first step, a box is created from two copies of a box $P$ with inputs (outputs) labelled $x_1, y_1$ ($a_1, b_1$) and $x_2, y_2$ ($a_2, b_2$) respectively (first step in Figure~\ref{fig:sequential_wiring_architectures}).
 Then this is wired to another copy of $P$, $P(a_3 b_3|x_3 y_3)$, using the functions

 where $\oplus$ is the logical {\sc xor} and $\bar{z}=z\oplus1$.
-In Figure~\ref{fig:add-on}, we illustrate that this new protocol distils in CS~II a strict superset of non-local boxes than the previously known 3-copy distillation protocol of~\cite{Hoyer} (in contrast to CS~I where the protocol of~\cite{Hoyer} is superior).
-For completeness we introduce the protocol from~\cite{Hoyer} in Appendix~\ref{app:hoyer} and we refer to it as HR.
+This new protocol distils in CS~II a strict superset of non-local boxes compared to the previously known 3-copy distillation protocol of~\cite{Hoyer} (in contrast to CS~I where the protocol of~\cite{Hoyer} is superior).
+For completeness we introduce the protocol from~\cite{Hoyer} in Appendix~\ref{sec:app3} and we refer to it as HR.
+The region in which the new protocol distils in CS~II is also shown in Appendix~\ref{sec:app3}.

 \ifarxiv